-In this first experiment we examine the difference in temperature change projections for the case where the system is subjected to a sustained radiative forcing equivalent to a doubling of atmospheric CO_2 concentrations, $\Delta Q_t \approx 3.7 \text{ W/m}^2 \ \forall t \ (IPCC, 2007)$.
-Uncertainty in the feedback factor that determines equilibrium climate sensitivity is represented by $f \sim N \left(0.61, 0.17^2\right)$, as described in Section 2.
-All other parameters are defined as above, where all model specific uncertain parameters are set to their median so that the following results may be more easily interpreted.4
+To better understand the differences between the temperature response models discussed in Section 3 we consider an experiment in which each model is used to derive temperature change projections for a sustained radiative forcing equivalent to a doubling of atmospheric CO2 concentrations, $\Delta Q_t \approx 3.7 \text{ W/m}^2 \forall t$ (IPCC, 2007).
+Uncertainty in the feedback factor that determines equilibrium climate sensitivity is represented by $f \sim N (0.61, 0.17^2)$, as described in Section 2.
+All other parameters are defined as above, where all model specific uncertain parameters are set to their median so that the following results may be more easily interpreted.6

-Figure ?? shows the results of a Monte Carlo simulation in which 10,000 projections for the temperature response were computed.
+Figure 3 shows the results of a Monte Carlo simulation in which 10,000 projections for the temperature response to a doubling of atmospheric CO2 were computed for each temperature response model (UDEB, DICE, PAGE, and FUND), taking draws from the climate feedback distribution.
 The solid line represents the expected path of the temperature anomaly computed over all runs and the shaded area represents the 95% confidence interval for the frequency distribution generated.
 For comparison the dashed line denotes the path for the median case of f = 0.6 which represents an equilibrium climate sensitivity of around 3 C. We begin by considering the difference between the temperature response functions along this path representing a single model run (dashed line).
-Initially, that is over the first 10-20 years, the temperature response models from the three IAMs project much slower warming than the UDEB model, while suggesting much higher levels of warming in the long term (which we define as over 100 years out).
-These two timescales represent the initial rapid warming of the thin mixed layer and then the slow adjustment of the deep ocean in the long term.
-It appears that the highly simplified climate models from the three IAMs are attempting to split the difference between these two time scales.
-For example, the three functions from the IAMs project a temperature response of around 2.5 C after 100 years and get within a negligible distance of the equilibrium temperature anomaly by the end of 250 years shown.
-This is a significantly faster rate of warming than suggested by AOGCMs where typically 2/3 of warming occurs within a century and reaching equilibrium requires at least a millennium (Hansen et al., 2008).
-This timing is more consistent with the projections from the simple upwelling diffusion energy balance model in Figure 4.1a.
+This portion of the experiment, that is with an implied equilibrium climate sensitivity around 3 C, is very similar to the one carried out by van Vuuren et al. (2011) and despite differences in the model vintages we find very similar results.7 Initially, that is over the first 10-20 years, the temperature response models from the three IAMs project much slower warming than the UDEB model, while suggesting much higher levels of warming in the long term (which we define as over 100 years out).
+This finding is consistent with the results of the model comparison completed by van Vuuren et al. (2011), particularly for the PAGE and FUND models.